keithjgrant/Taming-CSS/Crawling/chapter1.md

 }
 ```

 This resets all the browser's default margin and padding on all elements to make development across multiple browsers more uniform.
-This is not a recommended practice, however, as it is more heavy-handed than you probably want.
+This practice is becoming less common, however, as it is more heavy-handed than you probably want.
 Lists generally need a left padding, paragraphs and headers generally need a top and/or bottom margin, etc.  We will take a look at better ways to do browser resets later on.

 You may hear that `*` should be avoided for performance reasons.
 In truth, this is a holdover from Internet Explorer 6.
 These days, it is generally fine to use in all modern browsers.